Easy Chocolate Cake

 I’m right there with you!
 I love a good three layer cake (hello pistachio cake), but I’m ALL about desserts you can make on a whim.
 Nothing too fussy, no hard to find ingredients, and nothing overly time consuming.
 I have three little children after all!!

-This everyday chocolate cake is one we’ve really grown to love.
+This easy chocolate cake is one we’ve really grown to love.
 You make it in one bowl, in under an hour and it tastes amazing!

 The batter should be fairly wet and runny.